 |Smoke Alarm||Disabled Access|

-2 BRM 2 BATHROOM -OCEAN VIEWS TRINITY BEACH - FULLY FURNISHED - AVAILABLE JANUARY 2022
+2 BRM 2 BATHROOM APARTMENT WITH OCEAN VIEWS OF TRINITY BEACH - FULLY FURNISHED - AVAILABLE OCTOBER 2022

-This apartment is light, bright and airy and has recently been renovated being painted, new whitewash plank flooring in bedrooms & block our roller blinds throughout.
+This apartment is light, bright and airy.
+Recently repainted, whitewash plank flooring in bedrooms & block out roller blinds throughout.

 Direct access to the beachfront at glorious Trinity Beach.
 This apartment has ocean views, green grass reserve off the ground floors spacious outdoor living area.